Apple Hospitalit Looks to Continue to Trade Below its Annual-Low Share Price Today | Comtex SmarTrend

 Apple Hospitalit Looks to Continue to Trade Below its Annual-Low Share Price Today

-Apple Hospitalit (NYSE:APLE) traded at a new 52-week low today of $11.63.
-So far today approximately 331,000 shares have been exchanged, as compared to an average 30-day volume of 2.4 million shares.
+Shares of Apple Hospitalit (NYSE:APLE) traded today at $7.69, breaking its 52-week low.
+So far today approximately 356,000 shares have been exchanged, as compared to an average 30-day volume of 2.8 million shares.

-Apple Hospitalit has overhead space with shares priced $11.90, or 39.0% below the average consensus analyst price target of $19.50.
-The stock should run into initial resistance at its 50-day moving average (MA) of $15.01 and subsequent resistance at its 200-day MA of $15.73.

 Apple Hospitality REIT, Inc. operates as a real estate investment trust.
 The Company focuses on investment in hotels, guest rooms, and resorts.
 Apple Hospitality REIT invests in the United States.